 - Delete: Deletes records in a NetSuite connection and is used as a target in an operation.

 NetSuite connections can be referenced in a script using certain script functions that use a

 To add a NetSuite connection to a script to be referenced by one of these functions, drag the configured endpoint from the Endpoints tab of the script component palette to the script.
 Or, if you already know the function you want to use, add it from the Functions tab first; then position the cursor after the opening parenthesis of the function and press

-Command+Space on Mac) to bring up a list of autocomplete suggestions.
-The connection reference will be inserted into the script.
+Control+Space to display a list of autocomplete suggestions.
+Select a connection to insert the connection reference into the script.